 Taken to an extreme, the ultimate cutting tool would be capable of separating a piece of material along a line one atom thick, with a customizable cutting head.
 In his Known Space novels, Larry Niven invented the "variable sword".
 This was a handle that extruded a "monofilament wire" one molecule thick, stiffened by a force field.
 It would cut anything except fabric woven from monofilament or a General Products hull.
 Imagine a variable sword where one could alter the wire into any shape one wanted.

-An even better trick is one with a dynamic shape.
+An even better trick is a tool with a dynamic shape.
 A controller box would contain the blueprint of the desired shape.
 Place it next to the block of material and let the box locate itself relative to the block.
 Plug the cutter into the control box.
 Now as you wave the cutter through the block, the box will dynamically alter the blade so it automatically cuts the block according to the blueprint.

 Similarly, the ultimate joining tool would induce two objects to form atomic bonds where ever they touched.
 Call it an "atomic bonder".
 It would be a nice touch if the bonder could reverse the process, causing two joined objects to separate if required.
+Currently the closest thing we have to that is ultrasonic welding, and that has some severe limitations.

 Robert Merrill points out that there are other classes of tools: Diagnostic, Measuring, and Supportive.
 Diagnostic examples include multimeters and automobile engine timing lights.
 Measuring include rulers and calipers.
 Supportive include car jacks and clamps.
 He also points out that different types of tools are required by different types of workers.
 Damage Control Teams, Repair Squads, Maintance Crews, Refitters, Installers, and Artificers (never know what you're going to need built on a deep space mission).